suculent/thinx-device-api/README.md

 ### Overall

-* We need to take care of correct spelling for PlatformIO (and Git as well).
-* ACL implementation for MQTT is next in the queue.
+Platform libraries are now stabilised on the basic level, approaching first release version 1.0.

 ### PlatformIO

 * Docker builder works.
 * Deployment update can be tested now.
-* Firmware can be tested/tuned now.

 ### Arduino

-* Docker builder works in specified workdir.
+* Docker builder has been recently updated.
 * Deployment update can be tested now.

 ### NodeMCU

 * File-based update has been pre-tested.
-Docker builder works fine but needs tighter integration with sources (workdir).
+Docker builder works fine but needs tighter integration with sources (`$workdir`).
 * Deployment is not verified, therefore update cannot be tested.

 ### Micropython